60East/trouble-tunnel/README.md

          }
         ]

-On startup, TT will first look for a class named `No` assuming that fails, it will find our custom `NoFilter` implementation by looking for  a class named `com.crankuptheamps.ttunnel.filters.NoFilter`.
-TT will then dynamically invoke the NoFilter constructor and pass it a `java.util.Properties` object with the single key/value pair "foo=bar" (which isn't used or needed here but included just to demonstrate Filter configuration).
+Simple!
+Here's how it works:  On startup, TT will first look for a class named `No`.
+Assuming that fails, TT will find our custom `NoFilter` implementation by looking for  a class named `com.crankuptheamps.ttunnel.filters.NoFilter`.
+TT then dynamically invokes the NoFilter constructor and passes it a `java.util.Properties` object with the single key/value pair "foo=bar".
+(The `NoFilter` class doesn't use the properties, but we added this option to the file just to show you how configuration works).

-The ConnectionProcessor object that TT provides to the NoFilter constructor is accessible at any time from the `Filter` base class and provides some fairly self-explanatory control API:
+The ConnectionProcessor object that TT provides to the NoFilter constructor is accessible at any time from the `Filter` base class and provides some fairly self-explanatory control methods:

 ```
     public void disconnect();